Table of Contents

 There’s no need for a medical expert to write pages upon pages of lay evidence or medical history in your nexus letter.
 Instead, they should be thorough and detailed but in a concise manner.
 The VA has numerous VA disability claims to sift through every day, so including an organized and detailed nexus letter with all necessary information is the best way to get a quicker determination.

 Reference Relevant Medical Research

 Your medical expert could boost the trust factor of their included information by referencing relevant medical research in the nexus letter.
 Your doctor’s independent medical opinion will likely be more credible if they can back up their opinion using recent medical research that proves the connection between symptoms and a condition, like obstructive sleep apnea and cardiovascular issues.

 Not all doctors have written nexus letters for patients.
 A sample nexus letter can help them include all the basic information and organize their letter thoughtfully.
 You can find several sample nexus letters online to assist your doctor.

 The Importance of the VA Nexus Letter

-A nexus letter does not guarantee that a veteran will receive disability compensation from the VA, even if it's a good nexus letter that includes all components.
-The VA also considers other information, including the C&P exam results and additional medical information the veteran provides with their application for benefits.
-Still, the nexus letter is an important piece of the determination process, and getting it right the first time can assist the veteran's case.
+A nexus letter does not guarantee disability compensation from the VA, even if it’s a good nexus letter that includes all components.
+The VA also considers other information, including the C&P exam results and additional medical information the veteran provides with their application for VA benefits.
+Still, the nexus letter is an important piece of the determination process, and getting it right the first time can assist the veteran’s case.